Climate Change Impacts and Adaptations in the Rogue River Basin

 - Increasing public understanding.

-This report is intended as a starting point for addressing climate change impacts in the Rogue River Basin.
-It is part of a larger initiative aimed at developing integrated climate preparation plans and policies for the Klamath, Upper Willamette and Umatilla Basins.
+This report was intended as a starting point for addressing climate change impacts in the Rogue River Basin.
+It is part of a larger initiative aimed at developing integrated climate preparation plans and policies for the Klamath, Upper Willamette, and Umatilla Basins.
 A common theme identified by all groups was the need for integrated, co-beneficial climate preparation plans and policies.
+Additional climate research and adaptation planning in the Rogue River Basin has been undertaken by the Southern Oregon Forest Restoration Collaborative (The Rogue Basin Action Plan for Resilient Watersheds and Forests in a Changing Climate) and the Southwest Oregon Adaptation Partnership (Developing and Implementing Climate Change Adaptation Options in Forest Ecosystems: A Case Study in Southwestern Oregon, USA).

-Kershner, J. (2010).
+Kershner, J. (2021).
 Climate Change Impacts and Adaptations in the Rogue River Basin [Case study on a project of the Geos Institute].
-Product of EcoAdapt's State of Adaptation Program.
-Retrieved from CAKE: http://www.cakex.org/case-studies/climate-change-impacts-and-adaptations...
-(Last updated December 2010)
+Version 2.0.
+Product of EcoAdapt’s State of Adaptation Program.
+Retrieved from CAKE: https://www.cakex.org/case-studies/climate-change-impacts-and-adaptations-rogue-river-basin (Last updated October 2021)